What the Colonial Virginians Ate: Apple Tansey – Learn what the Colonial settlers of Virginia ate and a traditional colonial recipe for Apple Tansey.

 Why Virginia?
 I’m glad you asked!

-You all know that I’ve been researching my ancestry.
-Well, it turns out there is yet another fascinating character in my family tree.
+A few years back I put a lot of work into researching my ancestry.
+Well, it turns out there are some fascinating characters in my family tree.
 In my What the Tudors Ate blog, I wrote about my ancestor Sir Thomas Wyatt, a poet in King Henry VIII’s court.
-It turns out that Wyatt’s offspring did some pretty interesting things, too.
+Wyatt’s offspring did some pretty interesting things, too.
 He had a son, known as Thomas Wyatt the younger, who led a rebellion against Queen Mary I (the daughter of Henry VIII and heir to his throne).

 Thomas the younger, it is written, had a “wild disposition” and a deep hatred for Spain.
 When Queen Mary was betrothed to Philip of Spain, Thomas conspired against the marriage, believing that Mary’s younger sister Elizabeth should be on the throne instead.
 He led a rebellion of 4,000 men who marched on London, but his rebel army deserted him at the last minute, and he was forced to surrender.
 He was later tried, found guilty of treason, beheaded and quartered as ordered by Queen Mary, aka “Bloody Mary.”